benc/benc.github.io/_posts/2015-06-18-dropbox-sync-photos-across-devices.md

   [I have uploaded these Hazel rules here](https://www.dropbox.com/s/15xizha4o35earx/Camera%20Uploads.hazelrules.zip?dl=1).
 Note, you probably would want to review and modify these rules according to your taste.
 These rules require that you have `exiftool` installed.
 [Get a binary here](http://www.sno.phy.queensu.ca/~phil/exiftool/).

 * Process the `Photos & Videos` folder, and create a photo library for them.
-I'm also using Hazel for this, and it imports every new image and video file into Photos.app using AppleScript.
+I'm also using Hazel for this, and it imports every new image and video file into Apple Photos using AppleScript.
 If it is imported, it is marked with a certain tag.
 That tag get's synced back to Dropbox.
 This tag also prevents duplicate imports.
 [These Hazel rules are available here](https://www.dropbox.com/s/hqntuzwx7yu3d3u/Add%20to%20Photos.hazelrules.zip?dl=1).

 This process is not perfect.
 Moving photos from camera roll to the photos & videos app only is set up on my main machine, making this process a bit brittle.